Kinesiology and Sport Sciences, Master of Arts in Education

 The comprehensive exam committee will consist of two graduate faculty members of the student's choosing within their field of study, with the Graduate Program Chair (or another graduate faculty member if the Graduate Program Chair is on the exam committee) serving as a third member if arbitration of grading is needed.

-Core Required Courses (15 hours)
+Required Courses

-KSS 800Philosophy of PE, Sports, Recreation and Coaching3
+KSS 800Philosophy of PE, Sport, and Coaching3

 KSS 801Sport Psychology3